fernandoprass/myce/sources/Myce.Extensions/readme.md

 - EnumerableExtensions
     - Chunk() - Splits an enumerable into chunks of a specified size
     - ContainsDuplicates() - Return true the if the enumerable constains a duplicate element
-    - DistinctBy() - Return an enumerable of elements distinct by specific property
+    - DistinctRowsBy() - Return an enumerable of elements distinct by specific property
     - ForEach<T>() - The foreach loop
     - GetDuplicates() - Return the duplicate elements in an enumerable
     - HasData() - Return true the if the enumerable object is not null and has any record